Quillen (co)homology of divided power algebras over an operad: Beck modules over A

 But this is a particular case of the relation~\ref{relAMspec}.

 Assigning to each $A$-module $M$ the Beck module $A\ltimes M$ obtained by equipping the vector space $A\oplus M$ with the divided power $\P$-algebra structure given by \eqref{**} provides a functor:

 One can readily check that $\ker$ and $A\ltimes -$ are inverse to each other. \end{proof} \begin{defi} If $M$ is an $A$-module, the Beck module $A\ltimes M$ defined above is called the \Def{semidirect product} of $A$ and $M$. \end{defi} Let us now turn to the particular case of abelian $\Gamma(\P)$-algebras.
 Abelian group objects in the category of $\Gamma(\P)$-algebras are Beck modules over the terminal object.
 Since $\P$ is reduced, this terminal object is always the zero algebra $0$.
-Then, we obtain the following: \begin{coro} Abelian group objects in $\Gamma(\P)$-algebras are equivalent to abelian $\Gamma(\P)$-algebras from \Cref{def:abeliangammapalg}, that is:
+Then, we obtain the following: \begin{coro} There is an equivalence of categories between the category of abelian group objects in $\Gamma(\P)$-algebras and the category of abelian $\Gamma(\P)$-algebras in the sense of Definition~\ref{def:abeliangammapalg}, that is: